Frontline managers are a critical component to achieving organizational performance goals and business results.

 6. Next practice: Measure talent management results

 High-performance organizations are three times as likely to use metrics to track key performance indicators, as well as results, for all of their TM processes.
 However, only 25% of high-performing companies (and 17% of lower performers) are actively measuring talent management.
-While not yet a best practice, this is clearly a next practice
+While not yet a best practice, this is clearly a next practice, as is the focus on quality measurements as opposed to efficiency metrics.
+For information on what to measure and scorecards for tracking qualtiy of hire, quality of attrition, quality of movement and other metrics, visit i4cp's Human Capital Analytics Knowledge Center.

 If you are a talent management professional, the message is clear: get frontline management more involved in the design and development of your initiatives.
 Helping to build a stronger talent base could be just one more way to have your frontline managers support your bottom line goals.